wpswings/event-tickets-manager-for-woocommerce/README.txt

 * Create an event management and ticketing system with WooCommerce.
 * Allow the customers to validate their check-ins using emails.
 * The best part is you can fully automate your event and ticketing website & schedule of events with event manager WordPress.
+* The Event Tickets Manager Plugin supports multisite compatibility.
+* Event Tickets WooCommerce allows dynamic CSS to change the background and text of the ticket to give a dynamic look.

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==